Amrit478/Leetcode/README.md

-# Leetcode-
+# Leetcode and Hackerrank

-#Solutions to all the leetcode problems will be provided here
+#I will provide all solutions to all the leetcode problems will be provided here